How can Counselling help?

 Training, qualifications & experience

 I qualified as a counsellor in 2014.
-Apart from being in Private Practice, I work as a bereavement counsellor at a hospice and for a substance misuse service.
+Apart from being in Private Practice, I work as a school counsellor in both primary and secondary schools.

 - A registered member of the British Association for Counselling & Psychotherapy (BACP)